 The University of North Carolina at Pembroke is part of the University of North Carolina System and serves approximately 6,400 students.
-UNCP values the broader meaning of diversity in thought and experience and prides itself on being the most ethnically diverse university in the South with a total minority enrollment of 62 percent.
+UNCP values the broader meaning of diversity in thought and experience and prides itself on being the most ethnically diverse university in the South with a total minority enrollment of 62%.

 The University of North Carolina at Pembroke exists to promote excellence in teaching and learning in an environment of free inquiry, interdisciplinary collaboration, and rigorous intellectual standards.
-Our diversity and our commitment to personalized teaching uniquely prepare our students for rewarding careers, postgraduate education, leadership roles, and fulfilling lives.
+Our diversity and our commitment to personalized teaching uniquely prepares our students for rewarding careers, postgraduate education, leadership roles, and fulfilling lives.

 We cultivate an international perspective, rooted in service to and appreciation of our multiethnic regional society, which prepares citizens for engagement in global society.
 Students are encouraged to participate in activities that develop their intellectual curiosity and mold them into responsible stewards of the world.

 The University of North Carolina at Pembroke will challenge students to embrace difference and adapt to change, think critically, communicate effectively and become responsible citizens.
 Working from a strong foundation in the liberal arts, we will increase opportunities to infuse our curriculum with interdisciplinary innovation while promoting graduate research and international opportunities.

 More than a century ago, seven visionary men looked to the future and founded the Croatan Normal School to train American Indian teachers.
 Today, we honor this distinct history by living out their historic mission of access and affordability to higher education, expressed simply as Changing Lives Through Education.

 1887 – Croatan Normal School was established to train American Indian teachers.

 1913 – The General Assembly changed the name of the institution to the Cherokee Indian Normal School of Robeson County.